 This post may contain affiliate links.
 Please read my disclosure policy.

-Flaky and tasty homemade Blueberry Hand Pies
+Tasty homemade Blueberry Hand Pies with a flaky crust

 A nostalgic handheld pastry stuffed with a thick, fresh blueberry filling.